-Barely making ends meet and struggling to provide for just the necessities can be daunting.
-When you are in this situation it may seem difficult to find a way out, especially when you are living from paycheck to paycheck with nothing extra left to try to fix the situation.
-Here are five steps that you can take to get control of the situation and then five things you need to remember once you are out of the situation.
+Barely making ends meet and struggling to provide for just the necessities can be exhausting.
+When you are in this situation, it may seem difficult to find a way out, especially when you are living from paycheck to paycheck with nothing extra left to try to fix the situation.

 Find Ways to Earn More

 If you are not making enough at your current job to cover your necessities and save money, then you need to find a way to increase your earnings.
 This may mean taking on a second job to help you catch up on your overdue bills.

 It may also mean looking at a long-term career change that will allow you to make more money.
 Going back to school for additional training is a good option.
 If going back to school does not appeal to you, look at jobs in your field or a similar field that offer higher pay.
 Some trade jobs offer competitive wages and have better job security than traditional jobs that college graduates take.
 Explore your options and consider changing your employment situation to earn more money.